stantona/stantona.github.com/source/_posts/2012-12-20-a-tale-of-two-object-models-javascript-and-ruby-part-2.markdown

 Classes provide a way of creating objects with defined behaviour (methods) via the `new` method.
 The important distinction is that `new` is a method of `Class`, and not a keyword operator as it is in Javascript.

-Like JS, `new` creates a brand new object and binds it to the current context, or `self`, Ruby's equivalent to Javascript's `this`.
+Like javascript, `new` creates a brand new object and binds it to the current context, or `self`, Ruby's equivalent to Javascript's `this`.
 Ruby also creates a reference to the class that created it:

 ``` ruby